Robert Patrick: Career

 Patrick played Johnny Cash's father, Ray Cash, in the film Walk the Line and Elvis's father, Vernon Presley in the miniseries Elvis.
 In 2003, he appeared in Charlie's Angels: Full Throttle, which reunited him with his Striptease co-star, Demi Moore.
 He had a regular role on The Unit, and played Elvis Presley in Lonely Street (2009).
 In October 2006, he starred in the WWE Films production The Marine as Rome.
 He also appeared in We Are Marshall as Marshall University head coach Rick Tolley, who lost his life when Southern Airways Flight 932 crashed in 1970.
 His credits also include a guest starring role in the Lost episode "Outlaws", as well as a recurring role as the voice of Master Piandao in season 3 of the Nickelodeon animated series Avatar: The Last Airbender.
 Patrick played a supporting role in Firewall, a 2006 action film starring Harrison Ford.
 He has also appeared in Meat Loaf's music video "Objects in the Rear View Mirror May Appear Closer than They Are" with Will Estes.

 Director McG, who directed Terminator Salvation, said that he wanted to reintroduce characters from the previous Terminator films: "I like the idea and the perspective for the next picture that you meet Robert Patrick the way he looks today, and he's a scientist that's working on, you know, improving cell replication so we can stay healthier and we can cure diabetes and do all these things that sound like good ideas, and to once again live as idealized expressions as ourselves."
 Patrick also starred in the psychological thriller The Black Water of Echo's Pond, which was directed by Italian filmmaker Gabriel Bologna.
 In recent years, he has appeared in such television series as Burn Notice, NCIS and True Blood, among others.
 From 2012 to 2013, he also starred in Last Resort as Chief of the Boat Joseph Prosser.
 He played a supporting character in Identity Thief (2013).
-From 2014 to 2016, he starred in Robert Rodriguez's From Dusk Till Dawn: The Series as Jacob Fuller.
+From 2014 to 2016, he starred in Robert Rodriguez's From Dusk till Dawn: The Series as Jacob Fuller.
 He also played Agent Cabe Gallo on the CBS drama series Scorpion from 2014 to 2018.

 On March 28, 2017, Patrick was cast in Amazon Video horror anthology series Lore, which is based on the award-winning and critically acclaimed podcast of the same name.
 Lore recounts true stories of frightening and paranormal occurrences.
-Lore premiered on October 13, 2017, and has been renewed for a second season.
+Lore premiered on October 13, 2017, and ran for two seasons.
 In 2021, Patrick starred in Rushed, co-produced by Lars von Trier's Zentropa Entertainment, and written by Siobhan Fallon Hogan.
 Also starring Jake Weary and Peri Gilpin, Vertical Entertainment has acquired the distribution rights.

 In 2022, Robert Patrick played Auggie Smith / White Dragon, the racist supervillain father of Peacemaker in the HBO Max series Peacemaker, and he voiced Wolverine in the Marvel's Wastelanders: Wolverine podcast.